PsiACE/PsiACE/README.md

 ### Intro

-Hi, I'm Chojan Shang, a Chinese college student who is about to graduate, majoring in computer science and coding for my own interests.
+Hi, I'm Chojan Shang, majoring in computer science and coding for my own interests.

+In addition to writing my own projects, I also contribute code to my favorite open source community.
+In my spare time, I do some translation and writing work, and introduce technology to the Chinese community.

+**I don’t have a formal job now, if you are willing to hire me, please feel free to contact me .**

 <details open>
 <summary><strong>:label: Check my current status</strong></summary>